 How much could I earn?

-No dividends will be paid during the first 2 years after the installation.
+No dividends will be paid during the first 2 years after a solar PV installation.
 This is to ensure the accumulation of funds in the general reserve to ensure SE24’s viability.
 At the first Annual General Meeting thereafter SE24 will declare the detailed policy on how it intends to set dividends and repay the capital.
-Subject to specific affordability constraints, the intention is to deliver an overall return of 4% repaying both interest and capital each year.
+Subject to specific affordability constraints, the intention is to deliver an overall return of 3% repaying both interest and capital each year.
 Surplus funds will be distributed for charitable community activities.

 What are the ongoing costs?